Chorus-bdd/Chorus/pages/builtInHandlers/Remoting/RemotingHandlerQuickStart.md

 	Uses: Remoting

 	  Feature: Buy Button

+             #!
+Remoting connect traderUI
              Scenario: Buy stocks in traderUI
-                When I click the buy button in traderUI ...
+                When I click the buy button

-**Terminating steps with 'in myComponent' or 'from myComponent'**
+                ...

+**Adding a 'Connect Directive'**

-Note that in the scenario above, the step `I click the buy button` is suffixed with `in traderUI` This is very important..
+Note that the scenario above is prefixed with the following directive:

-Any step ending `in .*` or `from .*` will be matched by the `Remoting` Handler.

-Here the suffix `in traderUI` tells the Remoting handler that you want to run the step 'I click the buy button' in a remote component named 'traderUI'.
+    #!
+Remoting connect traderUI

+This tells Chorus' Remoting handler to connect to the traderUI so that we can match and run the steps which it exports.

-Initially this step will fail, since we haven't yet told the Remoting handler where the traderUI process is running.
+Initially this scenario will fail, since we haven't yet told the Remoting handler where the traderUI process is running.

 **Telling chorus where to connect to the remote process**